jpbaudoin/tenacity-examples/tenacity.md

 RetryError[<Future at 0x103d29640 state=finished raised SendMsgError>]
 ```

-In comparison to the previos results we now see that we have a different behavior for error 404 and 500.
-In the case of 404 error we have only one call as in this case no retry is requiered.
+In comparison to the previous results, we now see that we have different behavior for errors 404 and 500.
+In the case of the 404 error, we have only one call as in this case no retry is required.

 We also included a test with a 429 status mock.
 Similar to the 500 mock we can see the retries.
 Even if we are doing retries for this type of error, our solution is not complete.
 According to Slack [documentation](https://api.slack.com/docs/rate-limits#rate-limits__responding-to-rate-limiting-conditions), 429 error response includes a header that indicates the period of backoff that we need to honor and we are not taking that info into account in our retry policy.

 ### Include external input into retries

 Slack 429 response includes the Retry-After header with the number of seconds that we need to wait to run the next request.
 With this in mind, the new retry policy shall:
-- Maintain the default policy backoff times for cases on wich the response does not precribe a backoff time.
+- Maintain the default policy backoff times for cases in which the response does not prescribe a backoff time.
-- Implment a mechanimism to read and use the backoff time provided by the API.
+- Implement a mechanism to read and use the backoff time provided by the API.
 - Keep the same number of retries as before.

 The proposed solution uses tenacity capacity for [custom callbacks](https://tenacity.readthedocs.io/en/latest/#other-custom-callbacks).
 For our needs we generate a function that returns the wait time as specified by the Slack Response, this function will be used on the [wait hook](https://tenacity.readthedocs.io/en/latest/#waiting-before-retrying) provided by tenacity.

 We still need to solve how to pass the wait time from the *send_msg_slack* to tenacity.
-In tenacity, any custom callback receives as parameter the [RetryState](https://tenacity.readthedocs.io/en/latest/#retrycallstate).
+In tenacity, any custom callback receives as a parameter the [RetryState](https://tenacity.readthedocs.io/en/latest/#retrycallstate).
 With the RetryState we could access the function being wrapped by the retry call and the parameters of the function.
-With this we tried to use [function attributes](https://www.python.org/dev/peps/pep-0232/), but unfortunatelly this aproach didn't work, so we resorted to use classes in order to pass information between tenacity and the retry function.
+With this, we tried to use [function attributes](https://www.python.org/dev/peps/pep-0232/), but unfortunately, this approach didn't work, so we resorted to using classes to pass information between tenacity and the retry function.

-The new version of the code can be found at: [slack_retries_v3.py](./slack_retries_v3.py)
+The new version of the code can be found at [slack_retries_v3.py](./slack_retries_v3.py)
 ```python
 from datetime import datetime
 from config import slack_cfg